liquid-rocketry-illinois/RCP-Host/RCP.md

   transmitted data.
 - Parameter Bytes: The bytes in a packet that follow the class byte.
 - Packet length: The length of the packet, not including the header or class bytes.
+- ID: A unique identifying number within a device class to identify an individual device.
+IDs range from 0 - 63
-- Device: An actuator, sensor, or other component (including software components) on a target that can be controlled, queried, or otherwise interacted with
+- Device: An actuator, sensor, or other component (including software components) on a target that can be controlled, queried, or otherwise interacted with.
+All devices can be fully qualified with its device class and ID
 - Interface: The method by which the host and target communicate with each other.
 For example, LoRa, USB, TCP/IP over various methods, etc.
 - Heartbeat packet: Packets sent from the host to the target.
 If consecutive heartbeats are not received by the